-Fluoride is a natural mineral that already exists in most natural water sources, such as rivers, lakes, wells, and even the oceans.
-This mineral comes from rocks and is released into the soil, water and air at varying levels, and is often found in granite or limestone in its gaseous form.
+Fluoride is a natural mineral that already exists in most natural water sources, such as rivers, lakes, wells, and even oceans.
+This mineral comes from rocks and is released into the soil, water, and air at varying levels, and is often found in granite or limestone in its gaseous form.
 Source

 Using fluoridated toothpaste or water is similar to eating or drinking other fortified foods, such as salt with added iodine, milk with added vitamin D, and orange juice with added vitamin C. None of these are medications, but all are fortified in products to help build healthy human bodies.
 Source

-The enamel tooth is the hardest substance of the body, but it is also the only part of the body that cannot repair itself.
-Once a tooth is broken down by the acid-producing bacteria, it can only be surgically repaired.
+The enamel tooth is the hardest substance in the body, but it is also the only part of the body that cannot repair itself.
+Once a tooth is broken down by acid-producing bacteria, it can only be surgically repaired.
 Using fluoride strengthens the enamel to resist the acid produced by bacteria.
 Source

 Why is water fluoridation such a hot topic?
 For a comprehensive guide, download Fluoridation Facts